BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - What’s the main drawback of the system, i.e., what spec is the worst/most needs to improve?
 - What prevents this architecture from being scalable right now?

+### What is the difference between a noisy intermediate scale quantum (NISQ( device and a fault tolerant quantum computer?

 ## References